anewask/anewask/README.md

 My name is Aaditya Newaskar.
-This is just a storage for my codes.
+This is a storage for my programs.
+All private.
 Thank you.